Ofsted Inspectors say that there is a "culture of care" in our school. Pupils enjoy school; they feel safe and well cared for by their teachers.

 ‘Safeguarding and promoting the welfare of children is defined as: protecting children from maltreatment; preventing impairment of children’s health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.'
 Keeping Children Safe in Education 2021

-The Governors have appointed Mrs Janet Patterson as the Designated Safeguarding Lead for the school; the procedures used are outlined in the policy below.
+The Governors have appointed Mrs Janet Patterson as the Designated Safeguarding Lead for the school.
+The school uses CPOMS to record and manage its safeguarding information and our policy document can be read below.